-The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2009 for Merrill A. Miller, Jr., the Company s Chief Executive Officer.
+The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2009 for Merrill A. Miller, Jr., the Company's Chief Executive Officer.

-Executive Benefits and Payments Upon

-Termination (1) Involuntary Not for Cause Termination (2)

-Base Salary (3.5 times) \$ 2,800,000

-Continuing medical benefits \$ 226,766
+Base Salary (3.5 times) Continuing medical benefits Retirement Contribution and Matching \$ 2,800,000 \$ 226,766

+Patizoment Contribution and Matching (22.222

-Retirement Contribution and Matching \$ 180,000
+Remement Contribution and Matching \$ 180,000

 Value of Unvested Stock Options \$ 3,921,506

 Value of Unvested Restricted Stock \$ 9,699,800

 Outplacement Services (3) \$ 120,000

 Estimated Tax Gross Up \$ 0

-Total: \$ 16,948,072

-(1) For purposes of this analysis, we assumed the Executive s compensation is as follows: base salary as of December 31, 2009 of \$800,000.
+- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2009 of \$800,000.
 Unvested stock options include 33,334 options from 2007 grant at \$35.225/share, 83,334 options from 2008 grant at \$64.16/share, and 200,000 options from 2009 grant at \$25.96/share.
 Unvested restricted stock includes 50,000 shares from 2007 grant, 65,000 shares from 2008 grant, and 105,000 shares from 2009 grant.
-Value of unvested stock options and restricted stock based on a share price of \$44.09, the Company s closing stock price on December 31, 2009.

-(2)Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for Good Reason, as of December 31,

-2009.
-Termination by the executive for Good Reason means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive s position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive s employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement.
-Executive also entitled to outplacement services valued at not more than 15% of base salary.
+Value of unvested stock options and restricted stock based on a share price of \$44.09, the Company's closing stock price on December 31, 2009. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2009.
+Termination by the executive for "Good Reason" means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement. - (3) Executive also entitled to outplacement services valued at not more than 15% of base salary.
 For purposes of this analysis, we valued the outplacement services at 15% of base salary.
-In the event of:

-a Company termination of Mr. Miller s employment for cause;

-Mr. Miller s voluntary termination of his employment with the Company (not for Good Reason ); or no extra benefits are payable by the Company to Mr. Miller as a result of any such events, other than accrued obligations and benefits owed by the Company to Mr. Miller (such as base salary through the date of termination and his outstanding balance in the Company s 401k Plan).
+- a Company termination of Mr. Miller's employment for cause; - Mr. Miller's voluntary termination of his employment with the Company (not for "Good Reason"); or - Mr. Miller's employment with the Company is terminated due to his death or disability, no extra benefits are payable by the Company to Mr. Miller as a result of any such events, other than accrued obligations and benefits owed by the Company to Mr. Miller (such as base salary through the date of termination and his outstanding balance in the Company's 401k Plan).
 In the event termination is not for cause, Mr. Miller would also be entitled to receive an amount equal to 50% of his base salary.